 If you only start dressing when you feel the cold, you have already lost valuable body heat.
 And perhaps the most important tip of all is this: Make sure your clothing is dry!
 If you get wet in the rain, you better have a change of dry clothing to get into before you turn in for the might.
 Wet clothes will make you cold and worse – you might catch a cold.

-Tip: Keep an umbrella in your tent in case it’s raining and you have to go pee.
+Tip: Keep an umbrella in your tent in case it’s raining and you need to step out when nature calls.

 5 – Keep your feet warm & your head covered.

-Your mom was onto something when she nagged you to cover your head in winter time.
+Your mom was onto something when she nagged you to cover your head during winter.
 We lose most of our body heat through our heads.
-So don your favourite beanie or toque as we like to call them in Canada.
+So don your favourite beanie or toque as we like to call it in Canada.

 And just as fast as we lose heat through our heads, we also lose heat through our feet.
 We always bring several thick woolly socks to wear just at night.
 Keeping your body’s north and south poles covered will let you keep warm in a tent.

 It’s a good idea to not just layer your clothing, but also your blankets in order to keep warm in a tent.
 As I mentioned before, nothing sucks more warmth from you than a cold ground.
 So even when we sleep on our inflatable mattress which keeps us about 10 cm off the ground, we like to lay down a blanket on top of it.
 This helps insulate us against the cold even more.

 Another great way to use a blanket is to put it inside your sleeping bag.
 If your sleeping bag is made out of nylon or similar material, it will be cold to the touch at first.
 You can line your sleeping bag with a fleece blanket which will feel warmer to the touch.

 7 – Warm by a campfire.